Who was Menander?

 Menander is the only playwright from the Hellenistic period whose plays survive.
 Actually only one play, the Dyskolos, survives, and a lot of fragments.
 Even the Dyskolos was unknown until about thirty years ago.
 That’s when archaeologists found a copy of it on some old papyri in Egypt.

 Like Aristophanes, Menander wrote comedies (funny plays).
 Most of Menander’s plays were like sit-coms or chick flicks today: boy meets girl, then there’s some kind of problem (usually their parents don’t want them to marry), and then in the end something happens so that they do get married.
 Menander is the first person we know of who wrote this kind of story.
-Later writers like Shakespeare used Menander’s plots, and so do modern TV writers.
+People loved it, and soon the Roman writers Plautus and Terence translated Menander’s plays into Latin (and wrote ones like his of their own).
+Later writers like Shakespeare got Menander’s plots from Plautus and Terence, and so do modern TV writers.

-Learn by doing: what TV shows use a plot like this?
+Learn by doing: what movies use a plot like this?

 A Roman who translated Menander’s work: Plautus